pranjaldatta/WhosThere/lib/allow/README.md

 #### A note on security

 This module isn't secure.
+This was built merely as a personal project for personal use.
+It does not conform to any security standard.
 Its meant to be used as a **convenience tool**.
 It stores password in a plain txt file.
 It's meant to be used only when the system has a single user.
 Currently working on a much more secure, general version.